 Located on the north shores of Lake Ontario, Wellington is undeniably one of Prince Edward County’s IT spots.
 With a population of less than 2,000 in 2011, it’s expected to double by 2032 as urbanites flock to enjoy everything Wellington has to offer.

 With a stunning pebble beach, boardwalk, lighthouse and views of Sandbanks West Lake Sand Dunes, there’s also a waterfront park with a great playground and gazebo.
 Looking for some outdoor adventure beyond beaches?
 Rent kayaks, canoes, paddleboards and boats in Wellington Harbour or get in a round of golf at the Wellington on the Lake Golf Course and Driving Range.

 Foodies Unite!
 Wellington is home to quaint cafes, pubs and multiple ice cream parlours.
-You’ll find some of the County’s best restaurants, with the lakefront Drake Devonshire (the County’s outpost of the famed Toronto Drake Hotel), East and Main Bistro, The Courage PEC (awesome for brunch) and Soup Opera Market Bistrot.
+You’ll find some of the County’s best restaurants, with the lakefront Drake Devonshire (the County’s outpost of the famed Toronto Drake Hotel) and East and Main Bistro.

 The Saturday Farmer’s Market is undoubtedly the best in the County, with local farmers and gourmands gathering from May to October.
 From local produce and baked goods to preserves, local meat and crafts, the Farmer’s Market is a fab way to usher in the weekend.